GuyChapGH/CapstoneQuiz/README.md

 The 'create_quiz' view takes input from the `QuizCreateForm` to group together questions into a quiz and store with an unique quiz name.

-Data from the `ContestantSelectForm` is used by the 'quiz_select' view to initiate playing the quiz.
+Data from the `ContestSelectForm` is used by the 'quiz_select' view to initiate playing the quiz.

-The 'play_quiz' view uses the contestant_id to call up the Contestant object with the details of the chosen quiz.
+The 'play_quiz' view uses the contest_id to call up the Contest object with the details of the chosen quiz.
 The first question of the quiz is rendered in the associated template.

 As the quiz progresses fetch calls are used, index n, to call up the nth question and multiple-choice answers.
 This is handled by the 'play_quizAPI' view.
-The view uses the methods defined in the Contestant model to access these question and answer details and is also used to update the quiz score.
+The view uses the methods defined in the Contest model to access these question and answer details and is also used to update the quiz score.

 The 'results_select' view takes input from the `ResultsSelectForm` to get the id of the results in which the user is interested.